YSM History, Mission, Facts & Figures

 Yale University & New Haven

-The School of Medicine is located on the main campus of Yale University, one of the world’s great institutions of higher learning.
-With a residential college system modeled after those of Cambridge and Oxford, the undergraduate school is complemented by the Graduate School of Arts and Sciences and 12 professional schools, including Architecture, Art, Divinity, Drama, Engineering and Applied Science, Forestry and Environmental Studies, Law, Management, Music, Nursing, and Medicine, which includes the School of Public Health.
-In 2007, Yale acquired the 136-acre West Campus in West Haven.
+Yale School of Medicine (YSM) is located on the main campus of Yale University.
+With a residential college system modeled after those of Cambridge and Oxford, the undergraduate school is complemented by the Graduate School of Arts and Sciences and 13 professional schools, including Architecture, Art, Divinity, Drama, Engineering and Applied Science, Forestry and Environmental Studies, Global Affairs, Law, Management, Medicine, Music, Nursing, and Public Health, which will assume independent school status in July 2024.

 Established in 1638, New Haven was the first planned municipality in America, organized geographically in nine squares, including a picturesque town green.
 Today, New Haven is a vibrant coastal city located on Long Island Sound between New York and Boston.
 Cultural opportunities abound, from dance, theater, and music to the treasures of Yale’s art and natural history museums.